 How do I organise student accommodation for the year?

-Other than the few nights that new incoming UCC PLUS+ / HEAR, first year students spend with us for Orientation in August, we do not book or organise accommodation for the full academic year for our students.
+Other than the few nights that new incoming UCC PLUS+ / HEAR, first year students usually spend with us for Orientation in August when not operating under Covd-19 Lockdown restrictions, we do not book or organise accommodation for the full academic year for our students.